worktheclock/replit.github.io/tutorials/31-build-news-digest-app-with-nix.md

 6. **Redis**, a data store and message broker used by Celery to track tasks.
 7. Python's Redis library.
 8. Python's Requests library, which we'll use to interact with an external API to send emails.
-9. Python's Feedparser library, which we'll use to parse news feeds.
+9. Python's feedparser library, which we'll use to parse news feeds.
 10. Python's dateutil library, which we'll use to parse timestamps in news feeds.

-To install these dependencies, we just have to add them to `replit.nix`.
-Open `replit.nix`, and edit it to resemble the following:
+To install these dependencies, open `replit.nix` and edit it to include the following:

 ```nix
 { pkgs }: {